 For example, I just want to perform the backup on daily base, I change it to:

-#interval hourly 6
+#interval hourly 6interval daily 7

 #interval weekly 4